File URI scheme: Format

 where host is the fully qualified domain name of the system on which the path is accessible, and path is a hierarchical directory path of the form directory/directory/.../name.
 If host is omitted, it is taken to be "localhost", the machine from which the URL is being interpreted.
-Note that when omitting host, the slash is not omitted (while "file:///foo.txt" is valid, "file://foo.txt" is not, although some interpreters manage to handle the latter).
+Note that when omitting host, the slash is not omitted (while "file:///piro.txt" is valid, "file://simpen.txt" is not, although some interpreters manage to handle the latter).

 RFC 3986 includes additional information about the treatment of ".." and "." segments in URIs.